Time off gives you time away from work to rest, relax, recover from illness or take care of personal matters. For more information, go to Insight.

 Supplemental Sick Time

-Due to COVID-19, we're providing a one-time grant of two weeks, equivalent to your regularly scheduled workweek, that you can use to focus on your physical or mental health.
+Due to COVID-19, in March 2020, we provided a temporary one-time grant of two weeks, equivalent to your regularly scheduled workweek, that you could use to focus on your physical or mental health.
+We're now refreshing balances so you'll have the equivalent of two weeks that can be used through December 2021.

-You can use this time off when you or a family member are ill or injured or need a medical diagnosis, care (including preventive care, like getting a COVID-19 vaccine) or treatment.
-You may also use paid supplemental sick time for public health emergencies resulting in the closure of your worksite, childcare provider or child’s school.
+You can use this time off when you or a family member are ill or injured or need a medical diagnosis, care (including preventive care) or treatment.
+This includes being subject to quarantine or an isolation period due to concerns related to COVID-19, attending an appointment to receive a COVID-19 vaccine and/or experiencing symptoms related to a COVID-19 vaccine.
+You may also use paid supplemental sick time for public health emergencies resulting in the closure of your worksite, child care provider or child’s school.

 This time off is paid.